 The COMSECY-15-0019 action plan required the NRC staff to develop a graded approach to identify the need for, and prioritization and scope of, plant-specific integrated assessments and evaluation of plant-specific regulatory actions.
 The NRC staff's graded approach enabled a site with hazard exceedance above its CDB to demonstrate the site's ability to cope with the reevaluated hazard through appropriate protection or mitigation measures which are timely, effective, and reasonable.
 Integrated assessments were focused on sites with the greatest potential for additional safety enhancements.
-New quidance for performing the IAs and focused evaluations (FEs) was developed for this graded approach.
+New guidance for performing the IAs and focused evaluations (FEs) was developed for this graded approach.
 The guidance also provided schedule information for submission of any required IA.
-On July 18, 2016, the staff issued JLD-ISG-2016-01.
-"Guidance for Activities Related to Near-Term Task Force Recommendation 2.1, Flooding Hazard Reevaluation, Focused Evaluation and Integrated Assessment" (Reference 6.19).
+On July 18, 2016, the staff issued JLD-ISG-2016-01, "Guidance for Activities Related to Near-Term Task Force Recommendation 2.1, Flooding Hazard Reevaluation, Focused Evaluation and Integrated Assessments" (Reference 6.19).
 The ISG provided the guidance for Phase 1 flooding assessments, as described in COMSECY-15-0019, and endorsed industry guidance provided in NEI 16-05, "External Flooding Integrated Assessment Guidelines" (Reference 6.19).
-If an IA was necessary, then Phase 2 regulatory decisionmaking was required (References 6.23) and 6.24).
+If an IA was necessary, then Phase 2 regulatory decisionmaking was required (References 6.23 and 6.24).

-As noted in the FHRR staff assessment (Reference 6.11), the reevaluated flood hazard results for local intense precipitation, rivers and streams, and dam failure flood-causing mechanisms were not bounded by the respective CDB.
-Therefore, additional assessments of these flood-causing mechanisms were required.
+As noted in the FHRR staff assessment supplement (Reference 6.10), the local intense precipitation (LIP) flood hazard mechanism at V.C.
+Summer was not bounded by the CDB.
+Therefore, additional assessment of this flood-causing mechanism was required.
 The NRC staff used a graded approach to determine if this site would need to perform an IA for the reevaluated flooding hazard, or if an FE would suffice.
-Based on the graded approach, North Anna completed an FE (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
+Based on the graded approach, V.C.
+Summer completed an FE (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
 The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the FE, and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
 Audit results were summarized in the staff assessment.
 No further regulatory actions are required related to the flood hazard reevaluations.

 Because the staff's reviews were completed prior to when the final MBDBE rule was approved, the NRC staff, using the process discussed in the flooding binning letter (Reference 6.25), re-visited these conclusions considering the final approved MBDBE rule.

-The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory requirements are required for North Anna.
+The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory requirements are required for V.C.
+Summer.

 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for North Anna.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for V.C.
+Summer.
 No further information related to the reevaluated flood hazard is required.